-Awhile back I published an article here in People Development Magazine entitled “3 STEPS TO “DISRUPTIVE INNOVATION” PROOF YOUR CAREER“.
-The primary message is: you can and should monitor the career “landscape” in which you find yourself, both today and in the probable future.
-This is true for a number of reasons not the least of which is job automation.
+A while back I published an article about disruptive innovation.
+The primary message is: you can and should monitor the career landscape in which you find yourself.
+This is true both today and in the probable future.
+Any situation can affect your chosen career for a number of reasons not the least of which is job automation.

 While you may want to spend all your working years in one industry, if not one job, that industry, that job may not be around as long as you’d like/need it to be.
-Too many changes for that not to be true.
+There will be too many changes for that not to be true.

-The article cites a 2013 study by Carl Benedikt Frey and Michael Osborne that computed the probability of American workers being automated out of their current jobs.
+The article cites a 2013 study by Carl Benedikt Frey and Michael Osborne.
+This article computed the probability of American workers being automated out of their current jobs.

 And don’t for a minute assume that your job, which required a college degree, possibly even an advanced degree, will not be subject to job automation.
 The Benedikt Frey/Osborne study computed the probability of automation of over 700 different jobs.

 No surprise that telemarketers are at the top of the list.
 Many of those jobs are already done by machines.
 However, right behind them are accountants, auditors, and technical writers.
 And close to them, commercial pilots, economists, even actors.

 As the article quoting Stanford academic and author of “Humans Need Not Apply” suggests, job automation is “blind to the colour of your collar.”

 Machines put those tasks which involve routine repetition at greater risk.
 However, jobs lost are often offset by the increased need for other tasks, done better, or only, by humans.

 The day may come when a gym membership will include an automatic computer-generated assessment of your fitness.
 What automation is not able to supply is empathy.
 Sincere emotion is unique to humans.
 As a result, humans must continue to have a role.